buddyeorl/portfolio/README.md

 * `EMAIL`: Your email address.
 * `ACCESS`: Your email password.

-**Note1: see nodemailer's [API]() for more information on how nodemailer handles your credentials.**
+**Note1: see nodemailer's [API]() for more information on how nodemailer handles your credentials.**<br />
-**Note2: it`s always important that you take all take all the security steps to protect sensitive data specially when handling passwords in plain text.
-I recommend you use a type of encryption but the explanation of that is beyond the scope of this portfolio site.**
+**Note2: it`s always important that you take all the security steps to protect sensitive data specially when handling passwords in plain text.
+I recommend you use a type of encryption but the explanation of that is beyond the scope of this portfolio site.**<br />

-### Test email sending locally
+### Test locally /api/send (sending emails)

-If you are on macOS you can setup you enviromental variables to test the email sending functionality, to do this follow this steps:
+To test sending emails locally you need to setup the env variables.
+If you are on macOS you can setup you enviromental variables to test the email sending functionality, here are the steps to do this:
 * create a text file .env in the project root directory and open it:
 * write each env variable as follows:
     * `export FOO='bar'`